microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 Additionally, [`method: Reporter.onStdOut`] and [`method: Reporter.onStdErr`] are called when standard output is produced in the worker process, possibly during a test execution, and [`method: Reporter.onError`] is called when something went wrong outside of the test execution.

+If your custom reporter does not print anything to the terminal, implement [`method: Reporter.printsToStdio`] and return `false`.
+This way, Playwright will use one of the standard terminal reporters in addition to your custom reporter to enhance user experience.

 ## optional method: Reporter.onBegin
 * since: v1.10